 Furthermore, FOP's claim that MPD's actions meet the criteria of Board Rule 520.15 is a repetition of the allegations contained in the Complaint.
 Even if the allegations are ultimately found to be valid, it does not appear that any of MPD's actions have any of the deleterious effects the power of preliminary relief is intended to counterbalance.
 Furthermore, MPD's actions stem from a single action (or at least a single series of related actions), and the record does not show these actions to be part of a pattern of repeated and potentially illegal acts.
-Although FOP claims MPD's actions affect Executive Steward Burton and other bargaining unit members, the record thus far does not show that the alleged violations have tangibly affected bargaining unit members other than Chairman Baumann and Executive Steward Burton.
-While the CMPA prohibits the District, its agents and representatives from engaging in unfair labor practices, the alleged violations, even if determined to have occurred, do not rise to the level of seriousness that would undermine public confidence in the Board's ability to enforce compliance dispute resolution process, the FOP has failed to present evidence which establishes that these processes would be compromised, or that eventual remedies would be inadequate, if preliminary relief is not granted.
+Although FOP claims MPD's actions affect Chairman Baumann and other bargaining unit members, the record thus far does not show that the alleged violations have tangibly affected any bargaining unit members other than Chairman Baumann and Executive Steward Burton.
+While the CMPA prohibits the District, its agents and representatives from engaging in unfair labor practices, the alleged violations, even if determined to have occurred, do not rise to the level of seriousness that would undermine public confidence in the Board's ability to enforce compliance with the CMPA.
+Finally, the FOP suggests that preliminary relief is needed because by disarming Chairman Baumann the MPD has endangered him.
+However, this concern has been rendered moot since the parties acknowledge that Chairman Baumann's police powers have been restored.
+While some delay inevitably attends the carrying out of the Board's dispute resolution process, the FOP has failed to present evidence which establishes that these processes would be compromised, or that eventual remedies would be inadequate, if preliminary relief is not granted.